High blood pressure and life insurance doesn’t sound like a very friendly duo…

-3 Lies about Getting Life Insurance with High Blood Pressure
+3 Myths About Life Insurance and High Blood Pressure

-Here are a few of the most common myths I hear from people with hypertension, whether they are taking medication or not:
+So here they are, three of the most common myths I hear from people with hypertension (whether they are taking medication or not):

-- “Taking Medication for HBP will disqualify me for the best rates.”
+- “Taking medication for high blood pressure will disqualify me for the best rates.”

 - “If I was prescribed medication, but I’m NOT taking it, I can get better rates.”